fmeef/botapi-rs/README.md

 mapping telegram types and methods more cleanly onto rust design patterns while maintaining low overhead and avoiding unnecessary clones or allocations.

-Methods take advantage of generic paremters, slices, and primative types whenever possible and all api types come with an easy to use builder pattern based interface.
+Methods take advantage of generic parameters, slices, and primative types whenever possible and all api types come with an easy to use builder pattern based interface.

 ## Features